-Above all, we work with authors, both generalists and specialists, who have great writing and impeccable research skills.
-Ideally, applicants should already have experience as staff or freelance writers and be used to accepting feedback and direction from an editor.Qualifications and Requirements
+Above all, we work with writers, both generalists and specialists, who have great writing and impeccable research skills.
+Ideally, applicants should already have experience as staff or freelance writers at reputable publications and be used to accepting feedback and direction from an editor.Qualifications and Requirements

 Writers must be able to: